onap/policy-parent/docs/development/devtools/policy-gui-acm-smoke.rst

 2.3.8 Automation Composition GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-At this point, all of the components required to test out the acm gui are running.We can start to make changes, and have those changes reflected in the UI for immediate feedback on our changes.
+At this point, all of the components required to test out the acm gui are running.
+We can start to make changes, and have those changes reflected in the UI for immediate feedback on our changes.
 But first, we must run the GUI.

 Firstly, go to the GUI repo and navigate to "gui-clamp/ui-react".
 To setup for development, we must install the dependencies of the GUI.
 We can do this using the npm package manager.
 In the directory, simply run: